 + Vote in the FRC Straw Poll Today. +

-The Des Moines Register offered some insightful analysis today, and gave a well-earned nod to Mike Huckabee:
+some insightful analysis today, and gave a well-earned nod to Mike Huckabee:

 To hear some in the political community talk, Hillary Clinton has the Democratic nomination for president all locked up, and Rudy Giuliani has a commanding lead on the Republican side.